Benefits of the Cone Beam CT Scan at Origin Dental Wellness

 Dental Technology – Cone Beam CT Scan

-One of the greatest advances in dental technology is the use of cone beam computed tomography (CBCT).
+One of the greatest advances in dental technology is the use of cone-beam computed tomography (CBCT).
 CBCT is an imaging technique that generates three-dimensional images.
 Some may think this is similar to the medical CT scans taken in the hospital setting.
 However, CBCT imaging is very different.
-The medical CT scans utilizes a rotating beam which circles multiple times around the patient, delivering radiation with each rotation.
+The medical CT scans utilizes a rotating beam that circles multiple times around the patient, delivering radiation with each rotation.
 The dental CBCT utilizes a single cone beam.
 This translates into a much lower radiation exposure for the patient.
 A medical CT scan will expose the patient to about ten times more radiation than the dental CBCT.

 Dental CBCT allows the dentist the opportunity to see the anatomy of the head and neck region in a three dimensional perspective.
 The distinct advantage of this is being able to detect dental infections or abscesses, which appear as radiolucencies (dark holes) around the roots of a tooth at an earlier stage than the traditional periapical radiographs would show.
 These abscesses are apparent on traditional dental radiographs only after the abscess has broken through the hard outer cortical plate of bone.
 When reviewing a CBCT, an abscess can be detected while it is still within the inner cancelous bone of the jaw.
 If the abscess can be detected earlier on a CBCT, before it has had an opportunity to destroy much of the surrounding bone, the infection can be treated before it has an opportunity to cause further destruction.